 Xfree™ COVID-19 DIRECT RT-PCR

-Is the Xfree™ COVID-19 Direct RT-PCR test affected by the new mutations in the SARS-CoV-2 genome initially identified in the UK and South Africa?
+Is the Xfree™ COVID-19 Direct RT-PCR test affected by the new mutations in the SARS-CoV-2 genome initially identified in the UK, South Africa, and India?

 - BioGX Xfree™ COVID-19 Direct RT-PCR